imbaman/feed/README.md

 # How to use

-In the project directory /src you can run:
+In the project directory inside /src run:

 ### `json-server --watch db.json`

-In the project directory, you can run:
+Then in the second terminal inside project directory run:

 ### `npm start`